teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 <!-- to do Add Regex help -->

-When you click on the eye icon of the data set in the history now, when the dataset turns green, you can see that it now contains one word per line.
+When you click on the eye {% icon galaxy-eye %} icon of the data set in the history now, when the dataset turns green, you can see that it now contains one word per line.
 To match this, we repeat the step with the same parameters also on the second poem.

 > <hands-on-title> Changing Layout of Poem Two </hands-on-title>
 >
-> 1. Run {% tool [Replace Text](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_replace_in_line/9.5+galaxy0) %} with the following parameters:
+> 1. Run {% icon workflow-run %} {% tool [Replace Text](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_replace_in_line/9.5+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"File to process"*: `6: Replace Text on data 4`
 >    - In *"Replacement"*:
 >        - {% icon param-repeat %} *"Insert Replacement"*